 Independent Contractor Agreement

-- Contractor, and all of its real estate agents, are, and shall remain, licensed and in good standing with the Idaho Real Estate Commission and all applicable government agencies and real estate membership associations, through the term hereof.
+- Contractor shall remain licensed and in good standing with the Idaho Real Estate Commission and all applicable government agencies and real estate association membership, through the term hereof.
 Within ten (10) days of the date of this Agreement, Contractor will become and remain, a dues paying member of the Board of REALTORS®, as well as comply with all Idaho Multiple Listing Services rules, regulations and By-laws pertaining to listings, lock boxes etc. Contractor shall also be bound by the National Association of Realtors Code of Ethics.
 Contractor shall exert its best efforts in all activities related to the listing, selling, leasing, or exchanging of real properties in the State of Idaho and will in all ways and at all times conduct itself in full compliance with the statutes of Idaho, the Rules of the Idaho Real Estate Commission and National Association of Realtors Code of Ethics.
 Contractor will also act in such a way as to reflect the high standards of the Broker.

-- Broker services are offered to support Independent Contractor in running his/her own business.
-As such, Contractor shall provide his/her own office space, office equipment, and supplies including a telephone and fax machine.
-Independent contractor shall provide his/her own telephone number and fax number to be used on all advertisements including the MLS with clear instructions that all correspondence, including offers, shall be made to Independent Contractor supplied numbers.
+- Broker services are offered to support Contractor in running his/her own business.
+As such, Contractor shall provide his/her own office space, office equipment, and supplies.
+Independent contractor shall ensure Broker has current contact information on file.

 - Broker is responsible for the supervision of all work performed by Contractor as required by law and this agreement.
 Except where such methods are inconsistent with the law or this agreement, Contractor is solely responsible for the management of his/her own real estate business including, but not limited to, the management of time, efforts, expenses, etc. Broker shall have no right, except to the extent required by law to direct or limit Contractor’s activities as to hours, leads, floor time, open houses, prospecting, reports, sales meeting attendance, services, time off, vacation, or together similar activities.